FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Moskowitz, Moskowitch, Moskowvich, Moskovic, Moskowicz, Mocowicz, Moskovicz, Moscowitz, Moskovitz, Moskowits, Moskovits and many more.

 This web page shows only a small excerpt of our Moskal research.
-Another 143 words (10 lines of text) covering the years 146 and 1468 are included under the topic Early Moskal History in all our PDF Extended History products.
+Another 143 words (10 lines of text) covering the years 146 and 1468 are included under the topic Early Moskal History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Moskal Notables in all our PDF Extended History products.
+More information is included under the topic Early Moskal Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: